ComfortTulasi/Data--projects-TripleTen/README.md

-4                  |Superstore Profit and Loss Analysis     | The project task is to Analyze superstore operation's and increase it's profitability and avoid bankruptcy.using data
+4                  |Superstore Profit and Loss Analysis     | The project task is to Analyze superstore operation's and increase it's profitability and avoid bankruptcy, using data
                                                              visualization.(Tableau)